 Listed below are some of the service centers established to meet the needs of students.
 Each center provides a variety of programs to encourage personal growth.

 COWELL COUNSELING AND PSYCHOLOGICAL SERVICES (CAPS)

-Counseling and Psychological Services offers mental health services to undergraduate and graduate students.
+Counseling and Psychological Services offers mental health services to all students.
 The mission of the services is to support the developmental growth of students in ways that enable them to become more effective in their personal, academic, and social functioning.
 Counseling helps students address psychological issues that may affect their successful participation in the learning community.
 Among the psychosocial and developmental issues that students work on with their counselors are depression, anxiety, interpersonal problems, disturbed sleep or eating behaviors, acculturation, academic motivation, homesickness, family concerns, intimacy, and sexuality.
-The services are confidential and free and include individual counseling, couples counseling, group counseling, and psycho-educational programs.
+The services are confidential and include individual counseling, couples counseling, group counseling, and psycho-educational programs.
+Students are eligible for up to 10 individual counseling sessions per academic year.
+There is no charge for the first six sessions, a $20 charge for sessions 7 - 10, and $30 for sessions over 10.
+There is no charge for all group counseling and psycho-educational programs.